gauravk95/bubble-navigation/README.md

 | bt_padding     |  Sets the internal padding in dp |
 | bt_titlePadding | Sets the title padding in dp |

- **Note:** If you are using normal drawable and the shapes remain same of each Navigation Item, set the same drawable for each item, with different bt_shapeColor to get a similar effect.
-This might help in lower memory usage and performace improvements.
+ **Note:** Normal drawables may retain the shape of each Navigation item.
+Setting the same drawable for each item with different bt_shapeColor properties produces a similar effect while lowering memory usage and improving performance.

 ### Activity/Fragment
 In Java